traeger/FlexSlider-Resize/README.md

       });
     </script>
 ```
-and insert instead of 200 and 400 your desired heights.
+and insert instead of 200 and 400 your desired heights - the first value(200) is the inital height
+on non-root-pages, the second value(400) is the size after pressing the resize button.

 License
 ===